Guide for prospective applicants

 I see from the website that your department offers only a PhD in Architecture, but I am interested in what you folks do.
 Is there some other PhD degree you offer?

-PhD degrees at NUS are not awarded by research groups, they are managed by upper levels such as the department and graduate school.
+PhD degrees at NUS are not awarded by research groups, they are managed by higher levels such as the department and graduate school.
 PhD programmes at NUS follow the nomenclature of the hosting departments, thus, if you pursue a PhD on a topic in this domain (i.e. urban analytics, etc.) and under the supervision of the PI of the group, it will be nominally part of the PhD in Architecture programme, since we are part of the Department of Architecture.
 The department and its PhD cohort work on a wide array of topics, and the PhD per se is not necessarily squarely related to architecture.
 In practice, as far as we know, this will not make or break your chances later in your career.
 Your work, publications, and attained skills matter the most.

 I am preparing my application but I don’t see you listed in the NUS application system.
 How to apply?